jimdeane/OpenCCM-wiki/Open-Source-Customer-Communication-Management-System-Project.md

 However, I may extend it over time to be something real, but should i do that it will de annotated and narrated in the same fashion.

 ## Licencing
 Why does a demonstration project need licencing?
-Bcaus it **may** turn into
+Because it **may** turn into something real and then it will have needed to have been created inside a legal ecosystem that suits me!

+The project is licenced under a dual Open Source Community Edition and a Commercial Edition that is entirely owned by me through the Ernapsark Ltd Company.

+The licednicing is explained